jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * Add `kmsId` parameter to `s3Upload`.
+* Fix more characters in RoleSessionName
+* Allow upload of multiple files to bucket root (#41)

 ## 1.21
 * Fix: `s3Upload` did not work in Jenkins 2.102+ (#JENKINS-49025)